Alphitobius diaperinus: Impacts

 As a pest, the beetle is most damaging to the poultry industry.
 This is the most common beetle found in poultry litter.
 The larvae damage poultry housing structures when they search for suitable pupation spots, chewing through wood, fiberglass, and polystyrene insulation.
 This destruction can be costly to growers, especially in heating energy costs.
 The beetles consume the birds' feed and irritate the birds by biting them.

 Other insect residents of poultry housing include the housefly (Musca domestica) and its predator, Carcinops pumilio, a clown beetle.
 The fly is a pest which can sometimes be kept under control by the beetle.
 The lesser mealworm interferes with this ecology by reducing the survival of clown beetle eggs and larvae.

 The lesser mealworm beetle is a vector of many pathogens.
 It spreads more than 30 bird diseases.
 It transmits animal viruses such as rotavirus, the turkey coronavirus, the chicken viruses that cause Marek's disease and infectious bursal disease, and the viruses that cause Newcastle disease, avian influenza, and fowlpox.
-It transmits bacteria such as Campylobacter jejuni, Salmonella typhimurium serovar, Escherichia coli, and Staphylococcus species.
+It transmits bacteria such as Campylobacter jejuni, Salmonella enterica serovar Typhimurium, Escherichia coli, and Staphylococcus species.
 A single exposure of a chick to a contaminated beetle can result in bacterial colonization of the bird's gut.
 Chicks are more likely to be infected by eating larvae than adult beetles.
 The beetle can also transmit Aspergillus fungi.
 It is a vector for Eimeria, protozoa that cause coccidiosis in birds.
 It carries fowl tapeworms such as Choanotaenia infundibulum and the nematodes Subulura brumpti and Hadjelia truncata.

 Poultry have difficulty digesting the beetle and larva, and if they eat them, they can experience intestinal obstruction and gut lesions.
 Broiler chickens and turkey poults have slower weight gain when they feed on the beetle.

 Like other darkling beetles, this species produces defensive benzoquinone compounds that can be irritating to humans, causing asthma, headaches, rhinitis, conjunctivitis, corneal ulcers, and dermatitis with erythema and papules.
 The benzoquinones may be carcinogenic.

 Before the beetle became problematic in poultry, it was better known as a pest of stored goods, including wheat, barley, rice, oatmeal, soybeans, cowpeas, peanuts, linseed, cottonseed, tobacco, and dried meat.

 This beetle can become a household pest if it ends up near human habitation in old litter to be used as compost.
 It emerges when it is attracted to light from homes.